dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 ### Advanced layout configuration

-Filesystem allows you to configure advanced layout and additional placeholders via `config.toml` or when initializing via the factory
+Filesystem destination allows you to configure advanced layout and additional placeholders via `config.toml` or when initializing via the factory

+> 💡 For deeply nested layouts you might want to enable automatic directory creation for local filesystem destination by specifying `kwargs = '{"auto_mkdir": true}'`.

 #### Via the configuration
 ```toml